groucho75/phmisk/README.md

 * `config.php`: here you can set database parameters and other settings;
 * `bootstrap.php`: the main Phmisk class is initialised here;
 * `helpers.php`: this file contains some useful functions you can use everywhere.
+* `routes.php`: here you can set the application routes.

 ***